polysquare/cmake-unit/README.md

 location of a binary or library built by CMake.
 The initial configure step should run `export (TARGETS ...)` in order to generate this file.

-This function should alwyas be used where a binary or library needs to be invoked after build.
+This function should always be used where a binary or library needs to be invoked after build.
 Different platforms put the completed binaries in different places and also give them a different name.
 This function will resolve all those issues.